maxguywinter/Big-Data-Assessment-1-/README.md

 ##### Data Train and Test sets #################################################
 set.seed(123) # Makes simulations random numbers the same to ensure all results, figures  are reproducible.

+#splitting the data so that the models are using 70% of the data.
 split2<-sample.split(df4, SplitRatio = 0.7)
 training_set2<-subset(df4,split==TRUE)
 test_set2<-subset(df4,split==FALSE)
+#the dim function shows us the number of variables and data entries for both training and test sets for df4.
 dim(training_set2);dim(test_set2)

 ##### Sex gbm ################################################################## (change learning rate in names to 05)